Xunhao/University-Graduates-Employment-Survey/README.md

 # University-Graduates-Employment-Survey

 ## Goal of this project
 This project consists of simple analysis of how employment rates and average salaries have changed in the past 5 years for students graduating from Accountancy and Business courses.
 However, the analysis are limited to NTU, NUS, and SMU.
-All of the analysis has been done using Jupyter notebook
+All of the analysis has been done using Jupyter notebook.
+Hence, you will only be able to see the analysis if you run it using Jupyter notebook.

 ## Dataset
 Within the dataset, you will find many other degrees on top of Accountancy and Business.
 For this project, I have chose to focus on only the aforementioned degrees.